rolkra/rolkra.github.io/_posts/2020-9-17-explore-count-data.md

 # ... with 22 more rows
 ```

-Now we have a table with just 32 rows instead of 2201 rows without any lost of information!
+Now we have a table with just 32 rows instead of 2201 (14.5%) without any lost of information!

 **Count-data**: